daniellegruber/ts-traversal/README.md

  - In generateCode.ts, initalizeMatrix (lines 659 - 686)
 - Input/output types for a custom function are unknown unless a call to that function is issued at some point in the source code
 - Currently, assume the type of first input argument to class method is an instance of that class.
 Holds true most of the time but doesn't always, e.g., @mmo\bsxfun.m
+- Should (1 x n) and (n x 1) matrices always be initialized as matrices or vectors?
+Or should it depend on the context of use?
+ - For example, the C function quantileM_vec requires the second argument to be a vector, so if the MATLAB code quantile([0.25 0.5 0.75]) initializes [0.25 0.5 0.75] as a matrix this would be incorrect.
+ - However, in other cases, we want to preserve the matrix structure despite one dimension being "flat."